Bistable optical transmission through arrays of atoms in free space: Transmission

 Experiments on transmission through a $14\times14$ optical lattice of ${}^{87}\text{Rb}$ atoms with near unit filling have recently been performed in the LLI limit~\cite{Rui2020}.
 The lattice spacing of $a=0.68\lambda$ exhibits a subradiant eigenmode with a spatially uniform phase profile and (in the absence of position uncertainty) collective linewidth $\gamma+\tilde{\gamma} \simeq 0.52\gamma$ [Eq.~\eqref{Analytic}] that was driven by the incident field and observed in a narrowed transmission resonance for light in a dramatic demonstration of subradiance.
 While generating subradiance does not necessarily require very dense atomic ensembles~\cite{Guerin_subr16}, the advantage of the lattice system is that a significant fraction of the atoms can occupy the same subradiant eigenmode, providing at the same time also a close analogy to subradiance in metasurfaces of fabricated resonators~\cite{Jenkins17}.
 In addition to optical lattice experiments, atoms in optical tweezer arrays are now illuminated with resonant light~\cite{Glicenstein2020}.

 In our bistability study, we analyze the light transmission beyond the LLI, while coupling to the same LLI eigenmode as in the transmission experiment of Ref.~\cite{Rui2020}.
-The smaller spacing $a=0.1\lambda$, however, transforms this LLI eigenmode to a superradiant one with the collective linewidth $\gamma+\tilde{\gamma}\simeq23.9\gamma$ [Eq.~\eqref{Analytic}], but surprisingly we find that many of the similar transmission properties can persist well beyond the limit of LLI.
+The smaller lattice spacing $a=0.1\lambda$, however, transforms this LLI eigenmode to a superradiant one with the collective linewidth $\gamma+\tilde{\gamma}\simeq23.9\gamma$ [Eq.~\eqref{Analytic}], but surprisingly we find that many of the similar transmission properties can persist well beyond the limit of LLI.
 Different spacings can be experimentally achieved by different laser angles and, e.g., by different atomic species and transitions, such as the $\mbox{}^3P_0\rightarrow \mbox{}^3D_1$ transition in $^{88}$Sr~\cite{Olmos13}, exhibiting a resonance wavelength of $\lambda\simeq 2.6\mu$m and achievable spacing of 206.4nm, with the effective lattice spacing $a\simeq 0.08\lambda$.
+We also analyze hysteresis of light transmission by varying the detuning over a timescale of $\tau = 250/\gamma$ during the dynamics.
+For instance, for Rb atoms, this gives a timescale of $\tau = 1.3\times10^{-5}$s -- significantly shorter than typical trapping times of atoms in the optical lattices.